 - Parking: Available on the street and in the parking lot

-After arriving at the small shop on 3rd St I was able to find street parking right in front of the restaurant for about a $1.50 an hour.
+After arriving at the small shop on 3rd St, I was able to find street parking right in front of the restaurant for about a $1.50 an hour.

-The shop itself has a fun eclectic design with lots of outdoor seating in astroturf to make you feel like you are not in the city while enjoying the pies.
-The interior is big and open with lots of grey and wood tones, I found it to be a pleasant place to relax.
+The shop itself has a fun, eclectic design with lots of outdoor seating in astroturf to make you feel like you are not in the city while enjoying the pies.
+The interior is big and open with lots of grey and wood tones, and I found it to be a pleasant place to relax.

-When you enter they even give you a small pie sample, much like what you would get at an ice cream shop and I found it to be a neat touch ( I am not sure if this is just because they opened or if this always happens).
-Since I was there for a tasting I got to try a bunch of different things so here is what I considered my favorites.
+When you enter, they even give you a small pie sample, much like what you would get at an ice cream shop, which was a neat touch ( I am not sure if this is just because they opened or if this always happens).
+Since I was there for a tasting, I got to try a bunch of different things, so here is what I considered my favorites.

-Honey Honeycomb – Honestly this was my favorite thing in the whole shop.
-The strong honey flavor is absolutely fantastic and the creamy yet light ice cream is the perfect delivery method for this taste.
-I would recommend grabbing an ice cream sandwich with two chocolate chip cookies and the honeycomb ice cream in between, you can thank me later.
+Honey Honeycomb – Honestly, this was my favorite thing in the whole shop.
+The strong honey flavor is absolutely fantastic, and the creamy yet light ice cream is the perfect delivery method for this taste.
+I would recommend grabbing an ice cream sandwich with two chocolate chip cookies and the honeycomb ice cream in between; you can thank me later.

-Not to be outdone by the sweets there are also a few great drinks you can grab while there.
+Not to be outdone by the sweets, there are also a few great drinks you can grab while there.

-As you can see I enjoyed my time at Atticus, they have a collection of fantastic dessert treats and a great cold brew to go along with it.
-I can’t wait to return for another ice cream sandwich with honey honeycomb, I would go out of my way to eat that again.
+As you can see, I enjoyed my time at Atticus; they have a collection of fantastic dessert treats and a great cold brew to go along with it.
+I can’t wait to return for another ice cream sandwich with honey honeycomb.
+I would go out of my way to eat that again.
 Let me know what your favorite thing is in the comments below.